 How per Diem Rates Are Set

-In the U.S. the General Services Administration (GSA) sets the per diem rate for each U.S. city and state and for foreign travel.
+In the U.S., the General Services Administration (GSA) sets the per diem rate for each U.S. city and state and foreign travel.
 Per diem rates change as costs rise, and they vary based on the geographic area in which the employee is traveling.
-Costs for hotels, meals and other typical travel expenses can vary widely from one city to another.
+Costs for hotels, meals, and other typical travel expenses can vary widely from one city to another.

 The per diem rates get updated every year, usually on October 1st, with the beginning of the U.S. government's fiscal year.
 You can search for per diem rates for locations where you are traveling by going to this GSA Per Diem webpage.